 - GnRH Agonists - Gonadotropin Releasing Hormone Agonists are considered the safest reversible contraceptives, but dosages and duration of efficacy are not well established for all species; side effects are generally similar to those associated with gonadectomy, especially the potential for weight gain unless diet is controlled.

 • Lupron® Depot Injection (F or M)

-- Ovariohysterectomy or Ovariectomy are safe methods and effective methods for preventing pregnancy if permanent sterilization is an option but few data exist for carnivores other than canids and felids. (see Caution 1 for males).
+- Ovariohysterectomy or Ovariectomy are safe and effective methods for preventing pregnancy if permanent sterilization is an option but few data exist for carnivores other than canids and felids. (see Caution 1 for males).

 - For species in with induced ovulation, Vasectomy of males will not prevent potential adverse effects to females from prolonged, cyclic exposure to endogenous steroids associated with copulation-induced ovulation resulting in pseudo-pregnancy.
 (Castration, which should eliminate copulation, would not result in female pseudo-pregnancies.)
 Endogenous steroids and steroid contraceptives cause similar side effects.

 - PZP vaccine efficacy and safety have only been demonstrated in pinnipeds and bears among the carnivores.
 In other carnivores, there is mounting evidence that anti-PZP antibodies do not cross-react with the sperm receptor on the ovum, or may cause depletion of ovarian oocytes.
 PZP is contraindicated in species in which pseudopregnancy is common.

 THE USE OF ANY CONTRACEPTIVE IN NON-DOMESTIC ANIMALS IS CONSIDERED EXPERIMENTAL

 (M=MALE-DIRECTED, F=FEMALE-DIRECTED METHOD)